theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

 This data collected will not be sold or marketed at all and is only going to be used to understand house fires in Chicago.

-# How do I run this?
+# How do I install this?

 ## Dependencies

 - [Python 2.7.9 or greater](https://www.python.org/downloads/)
 - [MongoDB](https://www.mongodb.com/)

+## Steps

+    pip install twitter-fire-scraper

 ## Notes